-This general purpose financial report has been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board, the Corporations Act 2001 and the reporting requirements of the Prudential Standards set down by the Australian Prudential Regulation Authority (APRA).
+This general purpose financial report has been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.

 For the purposes of preparing the financial statements The Capricornian Ltd is a for-profit entity.